pestphp/docs/expectations.md

 <a name="expect-toBeInvokable"></a>
 ### `toBeInvokable($expected)`

-This expectation ensures that `$value` is a invokable class.
+This expectation ensures that `$value` is an invokable class.

 ```php
 expect($value)->toBeInvokable();